★★★★★

 Branch support |

-There are a number of business banking options available with the Bank of Scotland, depending on your business size, and users can also benefit from a dedicated resource hub.
-The bank offers an account switching service and free banking periods for new customers, but be mindful that monthly fees and transaction charges will apply after that period ends.
+There are a number of business banking options available with the Bank of Scotland, depending on the type of business you run, and users can also benefit from a dedicated resource hub.
+The bank offers an account switching service and no account fee for 12 months for new customers, but be mindful that monthly fees and transaction charges will apply after that period ends.
 You can manage your account online and through a mobile app, but if you think you’ll want to visit a branch in person, remember the network is mostly based in Scotland.

 Get started by visiting Bank of Scotland’s website and sign up for an account.
 If you have read this review and decided that Bank of Scotland’s account is not for you, you can also compare other business bank accounts on the market.